 A significant milestone will also be achieved this year in regional cooperation with the convening of the inaugural annual ASEAN-Australia Summit, concluded the statement.

 The vaccines were handed over to Permanent Secretary at Ministry of Foreign Affairs (MFA) Pg Datin Shazainah Pg Dato Paduka Shariffuddin from Acting High Commissioner of Australia to Brunei Darussalam Chintana Vongpaseuth.

-Also in attendance at the Brunei International Airport were senior government officials from MoFA and Ministry of Health and representatives from the Embassy of China in Bandar Seri Begawan.
+Also in attendance were senior government officials from MFA and Ministry of Health as well as representatives from the Australian High Commission.